LA | BEIJING

 DIRECTOR | WRITER

-Zao Wang was born in Beijing, China, into a family of filmmakers, who early on involved him in acting and voice-over work at the Beijing Film Studio.
-At 14 his family emigrated to Mississippi, where he first learned English by watching a lot of American TV and later became a classical music DJ on the local public radio.
-After graduating college with degrees in physics and philosophy, Zao’s original passion for visual storytelling won out and it landed him at NYU-Tisch, where he received an MFA in Film Directing, and continued his lifelong love of filmmaking.
+Zao Wang was born in Beijing into a family of filmmakers who got him hooked on acting and voice-over work at the Beijing Film Studio before he could even drive.
+At 14, his family emigrated to Mississippi, where he mastered English the American way—through endless hours of TV—and eventually became a classical music DJ on local public radio (because why not add some culture to the mix?).
+After graduating college with degrees in physics and philosophy, Zao's original passion for visual storytelling won out, landing him at NYU-Tisch for an MFA in Film Directing.

-Zao’s short and feature films are mainly in the psychological horror/thriller/sci-fi genres.
-Informed by his own immigrant experience, these genre films are elevated with his unique multicultural perspective, and often with a dash of dark humor.
-His films have premiered at Tribeca, Fantasporto, Fantasia, Yubari, Busan, and Palm Springs, among others.
-His short Honeymoon Suite won Best Director and Best Horror/Thriller at NBCUniversal Shorts Fest and was optioned by NBCUniversal.
+Zao's films live in the psychological horror/thriller/sci-fi sweet spot, elevated by his multicultural perspective and immigrant experience—often with a healthy dose of dark humor.
+His work has premiered at top-tier festivals including Tribeca, Fantasporto, Fantasia, Yubari, Busan, and Palm Springs.
+His short Honeymoon Suite scored Best Director and Best Horror/Thriller at NBCUniversal Shorts Fest and was promptly optioned by NBCUniversal.